lambda-nvda/lambdaNvda/readme.md

 ## Addon Keyboard Shortcuts:

 * **NVDA+Shift+f**: Toggle braille flat mode on or off;
-* **NVDA+alt+r**: Open the "Revert LAMBDA Profile Wizard".
+* **NVDA+alt+r**: Open the "Revert LAMBDA Profile Wizard";
+* **NVDA+d**: Duplicate lines (use this instad of control+d).

+## Known issues:

+Due to a bug present in LAMBDA, the add-on provides an extra-logic that reports white spaces.
+This logic may fail in the following situations:
+* When words like "space", "spazio" "Espacio" etc. are inserted into the text, they may be reported by NVDA as the local NVDA language translation.
+* Blank lines are not reported by the LAMBDA speech engine.
+The user will hear the translation of the word "space" instead.
+This could be both a blank line or a line containing only the word "space".

+## Useful tips

+This is a set of tips that will help you on using the addon in a more eficient way.
+* Character-by-character reporting: Normally, when working with maths you would like NVDA to report things you're writing character by character.
+To do this, there are a couple of simple steps: ensure to have the focus on the LAMBDA's window or one of its variants (the six dots representation, for example); press NVDA+2 (number two) or navigate to NVDA menu>Preferences>Keyboard settings and check the box to Speak typed characters; go to LAMBDA>Options>Voice paramethers and ensure the checkbox "echo" is ON, otherwhise NVDA won't receive anything from the speech engine while you are typing.
+And done, NVDA will speak written characters, but don't worry, only in LAMBDA or its special windows, the settings for the rest of applications will be left as they were.

 ## Addon mailing list:

-To report bugs, suggestions or if you want to contribute you can subscribe the Addon Google Group (in English).
+To report bugs, suggestions or if you want to contribute you can subscribe the Addon Group (in English).
-You can subscribe writing to lambda-nvda+subscribe@[plural of google group] dot com .
+You can subscribe from the website: https://groups.io/g/lambda-nvda .

 [1]: http://addons.nvda-project.org/files/get.php?file=lambda